Bhona/image-filter/README.md

 Please call the http://imagefilter.devbhona.com/login to get the token.

-Please send the Bearer Token in the Headers key=Authorization value= Bearer Token.
+Please send the Bearer Token in the Headers key=Authorization value=Bearer Token.